-It is particularly important that young people vote: according to The Guardian, approximately 75 percent of people aged 65 and over will vote, while only 42 percent of people aged 18-24 will do the same.
-This means politicians feel able to ignore issues affecting young people – from tuition fees and housing to the minimum wage.
+According to The Guardian, approximately 75 percent of people aged 65 and over will vote, while only 42 percent of people aged 18-24 will do the same.
+This means politicians could be less likely to address issues affecting young people – from tuition fees and housing to the minimum wage.

-In 2014, the Coalition government changed the rules so universities could no longer automatically register students.
+In 2014, the Cameron-Clegg coalition government changed the rules so universities could no longer automatically register students.
 Young people are also no longer automatically registered under their parents’ names, meaning young people face a “voter registration time bomb”.

-If you are unsure where your political views best align, policy quizzes such as I Side With tell you which party’s policies, issues and values best fit with your views.
+If you are unsure where your political views best align, policy quizzes such as I Side With can help to tell you which party’s policies, issues and values best fit with your personal views.